top of page

 Is the Trinity Egalitarian or Complementarian?

 The voices teaching that God gave men and women different but complementary roles have grown louder in recent years.
 In theory, Complementarians say that women and men are equal.
-In practice, Complementarianism is focused on authority and patriarchal leadership.
+In practice, Complementarianism is focused on authority in male patriarchal leadership.
 It is hierarchal, with women always having subordinate roles while men may have any role.
 Complementarians also say that only men may speak and lead in families, churches, businesses, and politics.
-The Holy Trinity is a doctrine to describe God; it was never intended to be a model to describe human families.
-But if it were, would the Trinity be Egalitarian or Complementarian?
+They say that the Holy Trinity models this idea: Jesus is equal to the Father but subordinate, similar to a wife being subordinate to her husband.

 Primacy of the Father in the 4th Century